Are you planning to visit Rome and the Vatican? So get ready to walk, walk and walk. Needless to say that you will need comfortable shoes.

 I think these are the main tips about this fantastic city.

-Click here to have all the information about what is a must-see in there and very soon I’ll be writing about your visit to the Vatican.
+Click here to have all the information about what is a must-see in Rome and click here to see my tips of the Vatican.

 If you need more information, do not hesitate to ask me, okay?